Best Mutual Funds to Invest

 What are the Risks of Mutual Funds?

 The warning that Mutual Funds investments are subject to market risks is common knowledge.
 This disclaimer is intended to inform investors associated with mutual funds.
 To avail of the maximum possible benefits in terms of returns, knowing about the best mutual funds to invest in is not enough.
-In addition to that you must get acquaintance with the associated risk factors.
+In addition to that you must get acquainted with the associated risk factors.

 You must comprehend the real risks associated with mutual funds to manage them effectively.